Apicoplast: Function

 The apicoplast is a vital organelle to the parasite's survival.
 Tetracycline, an antibiotic also used to combat malaria infections, is thought to function by targeting the apicoplast.
 It hosts four main metabolic pathways:

 Fatty acid synthesis

 The destruction of the apicoplast does not immediately kill the parasite but instead prevents it from invading new host cells.
 This observation suggests that the apicoplast may be involved in lipid metabolism.
-If unable to synthesize sufficient fatty acids the parasite is unable to form the parasitophorous vacuole (PV) that is imperative to a successful invasion of host cells.
-This conclusion is supported by the discovery of Type II Fatty Acid Synthase (FAS) machinery in the apicoplast.
+If unable to synthesize sufficient fatty acids, the parasite is unable to form the parasitophorous vacuole (PV) that is imperative to a successful invasion of host cells.
+This conclusion is supported by the discovery of type II fatty acid synthase (FAS) machinery in the apicoplast.

 Isoprenoid synthesis

 The apicoplast is also thought to have a role in isoprenoid synthesis, which are prosthetic groups on many enzymes and also act as precursors to ubiquinones (involved in electron transport) and dolichols (involved in glycoprotein formation).
-The apicoplast contains the MEP pathway for isoprenoid precursor synthesis and is the sole site for such synthesis in the Plasmodium cell.
+The apicoplast contains the 2-C-Methyl-D-erythritol 4-phosphate (MEP)/1-deoxy-D-xylulose-5-phosphate (DOXP) pathway for isoprenoid precursor synthesis and is the sole site for such synthesis in the Plasmodium cell.